LID-Rain Garden Sign Installed at Port

 Our Community Survey on marine issues at the Festival was a great conversation starter.
 We were impressed at the number of people who knew something about marine issues.
 Participants ranked pollution prevention as the most important issue, with ocean acidification as the second topic of most concern.
 Thanks to all who participated!

 The next JCMRC meeting will be a brief meeting on Tuesday, October 7th before the Ocean Health Forum.
-Stay tuned for more details.
-The Agenda will be available on the Meetings page of this website.
+The Agenda is available on the Meetings page of this website.